 On a day to day basis, the average person would have no reason to know the difference between an easement vs right of way.
-But when you’re buying or selling a home, it’s worth knowing the difference because it impacts the land owner on how to use their own property.
+But when you’re buying or selling a home, it’s worth knowing the difference.

 As part of all Purchase and Sale agreements that we write, there is a legal description as well as a title search date.
-When you buy a home and as part of the title search, your lawyer will come across various instruments on the property that were put on over a period of time .
+When you buy a home and as part of the title search, your lawyer will come across various registered instruments on the property.

 An instrument is something registered on title.
 Sometimes we find that it’s as simple as a previous sale or transfer, or a survey.
-Or, sometimes it outlines an easement or right of way that impacts use of your property.
+Or, sometimes it outlines an easement or right of way.

-It’s worth noting that in many cases, we see both easements and right of ways on older homes.
-This could be because urban planning wasn’t as organized as it is today and such access was provided or required of the original owner.
+It’s worth noting that in many cases, we see both easements and right of ways when buying an older home.
+This could be because urban planning wasn’t as organized as it is today.

 We see easements far more often than we see right of ways.
-Depending on who they are registered in favour of, easements and right-of-Ways are two such instruments which should be investigated in further detail.
+Easements and right-of-Ways are two such instruments you should investigate in further detail.

 What’s the difference between an easement and right of way?

-The most common kind of easement are those registered in favour of a municipality or a utility company for a stated purpose.
-These easement agreements grant such entities the right of direct access to your property or a portion of land as the owner of the easement for repairs or maintenance on a person’s land.
+The most common types of Easements are those registered in favour of a municipality or a utility company.
+These grant such entities the right of access to your property for repairs or maintenance.

-In legal terms, the piece of land that enjoys the use or benefit of the easement is known as the “dominant tenement”.
-The parcel of land that that the easement runs through is called the “ servient tenement ”.
+In legal terms, the parcel of land that enjoys the use or benefit of the easement is known as the “dominant tenement”.
+The parcel of land that that the easement runs through is called the “servient tenement”.
 If the owner owns both the servient and the dominant tenements the easement disappears.
-It will merge on public records.
+It will merge.

-Exceptions to the need for a dominant tenement arise when dealing with easements in a number of ways including water lines, sewage, natural gas and electricity.
+Exceptions to the need for a dominant tenement arise when dealing with easements for such things as water, sewage, and electricity.

 As an example, in some neighbourhoods you’ll notice that there are no overhead hydro lines.
 This is because the utility company has buried them underground.
 But what happens if there is ever a problem with the lines and they need to dig it up?